Planning a visit? Create your own France Travel Planner !

 It is astonishing that even now, 750 years later, many of the bastide towns still exist in approximately their original layout, and with straight streets lined with medieval houses.
 Some bastide towns, however, have virtually disappeared completely or become absorbed into much larger urban centres.

-Some were destroyed during the Hundred Years War, while others found that they were not on the main transport routes as they developed.
 Further decline continued for some during the period of rural depopulation in the 19th and 20th centuries, as people found work in cities and abandoned the countryside.

 Aude